 If Jews support and promote such actions,

-community must oppose these forces with everything we've got.
+Then the organized Jewish community must oppose these forces with everything we've got.

 First: b/c these views are marginal in the Jewish community.